Following are educational and research tools and resources offered by Precision Health and its partners to help advance precision health science.

 The Michigan Genomics Initiative (MGI) is a collaborative research effort among physicians and researchers at the University of Michigan with the goal of harmonizing patient electronic medical records with genetic data to gain novel biomedical insights.
-MGI maintains an institutional repository of DNA and genetic data from more than 65,000 patients with a rich medical phenotype for a broad portfolio of medical research.
+An institutional repository of DNA and genetic data that is linked to medical phenotype and electronic health record (EHR) information, MGI comprises a broad portfolio of data from tens of thousands of individuals, and continues to add approximately ten thousand new participants annually.
 Learn more about MGI.

 Precision Health Seminar Series